 This has provided EWEB with a new source of funding, separate from ratepayer funds, that EWEB can use to support and advance electric mobility within our service territory.
 These programs are supported via funding from the Oregon Clean Fuels Program and are not supported using ratepayer dollars.
-Per the Oregon Department of Energy EV Dashboard, by August 2023 EWEB has 3,993 registered EVs within its service territory.
+Per the Oregon Department of Energy EV Dashboard, as of March 2023, EWEB has 3,170 registered electric vehicles within its service territory33.

 EWEB supports electric mobility education and market transformation in several ways (T24/32, T37, and T38 below).
-Key 2023 EV market support initiatives included:
+Key 2022 EV market support initiatives included:

-- EV education and awareness events: EWEB and our community partners, such as the Emerald Valley Electric Vehicle Association, support, host, and participate at events that provide customers the opportunity to learn and experience electric transportation firsthand. - Electric vehicle test-drive events: Through EV test-drive events, community members can test drive an electric vehicle and learn about the benefits of switching to an EV from existing EV owners.
-EWEB held two events in 2023 in June and October, reaching 191 drivers. - Free charging stations: EWEB has installed free public level 2 electric vehicle charging stations at its Roosevelt Operations Center (ROC) in West Eugene.
-They are available for
+- rEV Up!
+Eugene Workshops: EWEB and our community partners, such as the Emerald Valley Electric Vehicle Association, host events to provide customers the opportunity to ask questions and experience electric transportation firsthand.
+Support for rEV Up electric vehicle education workshops - Electric vehicle test-drive events: Through Electric Car Guest Drive events, community members can test drive an electric vehicle and learn about the benefits of switching to an EV from existing EV owners.
+EWEB held two events in 2022 in May and August, reaching 231 drivers. - Free charging stations: EWEB has installed free public level 2 electric vehicle charging stations at its headquarters building at 5th near the Willamette River in downtown Eugene, at its Roosevelt Operations Center in West Eugene, and at its Leaburg facility up the McKenzie River.
+They are available for community and employee use.